skip to Main Content

 DriveSaver - Data Recovery Hard Drive Simulator App Store

-Have you ever wondered how your hard drive looks from the inside?
-Or where exactly does your tiny 128-GB SD card stores thousands of pictures and videos?
-The concept of data storage is fascinating, but most people never really get a chance to fully understand it.
-In an attempt to change that, we developed DriveSaver®, the first and the only hard drive simulator, available for iPhone.
+Have you ever wondered how your hard drive looks on the inside?
+Or where exactly does your tiny 128-GB SD card store thousands of pictures and videos?
+The concept of data storage is fascinating, but most people never really get a chance to understand it fully.

-Using it, you can simulate various data storage devices like hard drives, solid-state drives, USBs, SD cards, and even iPhones.
+Using it, you can simulate various data storage devices like hard drives, solid-state drives, USB flash drives, SD cards, and smartphones.

-But that’s not it, the application also allows you to crash a storage device.
-Many of us have heard a failing hard drive at some point in our lives; the clicking, whirring, clunking sounds that remind us of the nearing end.
-But most never got to see the circumstances that instigated the chaos.
-DriveSaver® sorts that out for us as well, by simulating different kinds of hard drive failures.
-See what happens when the head suddenly stops spinning; see what goes wrong when a hard disk becomes contaminated, or see a hard drive’s rotating platter completely get destroyed in the event of a head crash.
-In the following sections, we will talk about the various features of the hard drive simulator in detail:
+But that’s not all; the application also allows you to crash a storage device.
+Many of us have heard a failing hard drive at some point; the clicking, whirring, and clunking sounds remind us of the nearing end.
+Now you can see the circumstances that instigated the chaos!
+DriveSaver® simulates different kinds of device failures.

-You might have a vague idea of how a typical hard drive rotates, but now you get to witness it spin, with all its glory, first-hand.
-You can flip it to see how it looks turned around, or you can just format it to see how the data gets erased.
+You might have a vague idea of how a typical hard drive rotates, but now you can witness it spin first-hand.
+You can flip it to see how it looks turned around or format it to see how the data gets erased.

-If you want to learn more than just the mechanics of a modern-day hard drive, you can click on the “Play Demo” button to start learning more about its different parts.
-Click anywhere on the device and you will be told the part’s name and function.
-After you have played the demo, you will be able to tell the platter from the actuator, and the voice coil from the air filter.
+If you want to learn more than just the mechanics of a modern-day hard drive, you can click the “Play Demo” button to learn more about its different parts.
+Click anywhere on the device to be told the part’s name and function.
+After playing the demo, you can tell the platter from the actuator and the voice coil from the air filter.

 Hard Disk Simulator

-DriveSaver® also allows you to simulate solid state devices.
-SSD drives are slowly replacing the traditional hard drives because of their faster speeds, so this is a great chance for you to see exactly how the two are different.
+DriveSaver® also allows you to look inside a solid-state device.
+SSDs are slowly replacing traditional hard disk drives because of their faster speeds, so this is a great chance to see exactly how the two are different.
 The data is arranged on memory chips instead of a platter, and there are no moving parts whatsoever!

-Formatting a SSD is also a totally different experience because of the distinct distribution and storage of data.
+Formatting an SSD is also a different experience because of the distinct distribution and storage of data.
 Click anywhere on the simulated device to learn more about its different parts, including the flash memory chip, printed circuit board, and data and power interfaces.

 SSD Simulator

-Unlike hard drives, many of us have actually seen USBs transfer data before our eyes.
-DriveSaver® gives you a chance to look at their insides, and learn so much more about them.
-Using the simulator, you can see where the memory chip is located, and where exactly on the circuit board, the data controller lies.
-You can even see how a USB data format happens behind the scenes!
+Many of us have seen USB flash drives transfer data before our eyes.
+DriveSaver® allows you to look at their insides and learn more about them.
+Using the simulator, you can see where the memory chip is located and where the data controller is exactly on the circuit board.
+You can even see how a flash drive data format happens behind the scenes!

 SD Card

-These tiny specks of plastic-coated silicon can store hundreds of Gigabytes of data.
-Within a SD card, small memory chips are located on the printed circuit board, and you can see the exact layout using DriveSaver®.
+These tiny specks of plastic-coated silicon can store hundreds of gigabytes of data.
+Within an SD card, small memory chips are located on the printed circuit board, and you can see the exact layout using DriveSaver®.
 Feel free to see what goes on behind the scenes when you choose to format an SD card.

-Throw some water on its bare body (without any monetary repercussions), or completely destroy it by clicking on the “Damage” button.
-This is your personal demolition playground and there are no rules whatsoever!
+Throw some virtual water on its bare body (without any monetary repercussions), or completely destroy it by clicking on the “Damage” button.
+This is your personal demolition playground, and there are no rules whatsoever!

 iPhone Simulator